WordPress/Advanced-administration-handbook/upgrade/migrating.md

 If you do a search and replace on your entire database to change the URLs, you can cause issues with data serialization, due to the fact that some themes and widgets store values with the length of your URL marked.
 When this changes, things break.
 To avoid that serialization issue, you have three options:

 1. Use the [Velvet Blues Update URLs](https://wordpress.org/plugins/velvet-blues-update-urls/) or [Better Search Replace](https://wordpress.org/plugins/better-search-replace/) plugins if you can access your Dashboard.
-2. Use [WP-CLI’s search-replace](http://wp-cli.org/commands/search-replace/) if your hosting provider (or you) have installed WP-CLI.
+2. Use [WP-CLI's search-replace](http://wp-cli.org/commands/search-replace/) if your hosting provider (or you) have installed WP-CLI.
 3. Use the [Search and Replace for WordPress Databases Script](https://interconnectit.com/products/search-and-replace-for-wordpress-databases/) to safely change all instances on your old domain or path to your new one. (** only use this option if you are comfortable with database administration ** )

 Note: Only perform a search and replace on the wp_posts table.